NoriSte/ui-testing-best-practices/sections/testing-strategy/avoid-perfectionism.md

 Software testing is an amazing journey and the goal of this repo is helping you avoid the most common pitfalls.

-This above flow is just one of the possible approaches, I know it's completely subjective and please, open a PR if you have suggestions about something that worked for you!
+The suggested flow is just one of the possible approaches.
+I know that everything is subjective and please, open a PR for every suggestion!